 #1 Use Everything You Already Own to Set a Formal Table

 You know how much I like to set a table!
-Over the years I have set a lot of Christmas tables.
+Over the year one of my favorite things has been to set a Christmas table.

 But this one is different.
 It is more formal and everything on it was something I already owned.